RAKWireless/rak7391-examples/Dual_Band_LoRaWAN_Gateway/network-server/README.md

         - "1700:1700/udp"
 ```

 Modify the `TTS_DOMAIN` environment variable to match your setup.
-Then run `docker-compose up` to start the container.
+Then run `docker compose up` to start the container.

 ![image-20220609110556845](assets/image-20220609110556845.png)